-A metatarsal fracture is a break to one of the five long metatarsal bones in the foot and is usually caused by a direct impact or trauma.
-It could also be a stress fracture which comes on gradually from overuse.
-Seeking medical help is key to recovering from this foot injury to ensure the bones heal.
+A metatarsal fracture is a break to one of the five long metatarsal bones in the foot.
+It is often caused by direct trauma or impact to the top of the foot.

 Specific types of metatarsal fracture include an avulsion fracture, where the tendon of the peroneus brevis muscle pulls a piece of the bone away.
 Or a Jones fracture which occurs at the base of the 5th metatarsal.
-This area typically has a poor blood supply and so healing may be affected.
+This typically has a poor blood supply.
+Therefore, affects healing.